Where To Get Care

 Emergency care is covered both in and out of our service area, within the United States.
 You do not have to contact CareSource for an okay before you get emergency services.
 If you have an emergency, call 911 or go to the nearest emergency room (ER) or other appropriate setting.
 You don’t need to get approval or a referral from your doctor.
 As soon as possible, typically within 48 hours, you or someone else must tell us about your emergency.
-If you are not sure whether you need to go to the emergency room, call your primary care provider or the CareSource24 Nurse Advice Line or your doctor.
+If you are not sure whether you need to go to the emergency room, call your primary care provider or the CareSource24 Nurse Advice Line.

 CareSource covers emergency services needed during a declared disaster.
 Prior authorizations would not be necessary.
 We know that the situation may require you get care outside of our network.
 There would be no charge to you if a non-contracted provider was used.
 A non-contracted provider may not bill you for the service.